helm/helm-www/content/en/docs/chart_best_practices/custom_resource_definitions.md

 consensus around how to handle CRDs and their lifecycle.
 As this evolves, Helm will add support for those use cases.

+The `--dry-run` flag of `helm install` and `helm upgrade` is not currently supported for CRDs.
+The purpose of "Dry Run" is to validate that the output of the chart will actually work if sent to the server.
+But CRDs are a modification of the server's behavior.
+Helm cannot install the CRD on a dry run, so the discovery client will not know about that Custom Resource (CR), and validation will fail.
+You can alternatively move the CRDs to their own chart or use `helm template` instead.

 Another important point to consider in the discussion around CRD support is how the rendering of templates is handled.
 One of the distinct disadvantages of the `crd-install` method used in Helm 2 was the inability to properly validate